 I planned to go up the west side and down the east side.
 Kas was taking the girls up to her mum’s, so there was an opportunity to break up my journey home by meeting up with them.
 That meant I could colour in a few more counties, and also that I could take my car over the new Queensferry Crossing.
 So Gretna on the way up, then.

-You can tell from the map here that my caching trips to Scotland have been somewhat limited.
+You can tell from the map here that I’ve not done much caching in Scotland before.
 I made a business trip to Edinburgh in February.
-I went on the train and had no car at the other end.
-So I managed to grab two trads and attend an event on the night I arrived.
+On that trip I went on the train and had no car at the other end.
+I managed to grab two traditionals and attend an event on the night I arrived.

 How many different districts can I find a geocache in on one day?